amueller/ml-workshop-3-of-4/README.md

 ---

-This repository will contain the teaching material and other info associated with the "Advanced Scikit-learn".
+This repository will contain the teaching material and other info associated with the workshop "Advanced Advanced Machine Learning with scikit-learn Part I/II".

 Please download the Large Movie Review dataset from http://ai.stanford.edu/~amaas/data/sentiment/ before coming to the workshop!